migsc/epic-react-dev/03-advanced-react-hooks/NOTES.md

 that you can check for its return being undefined, meaning the user did not wrap their component tree in a provider

+Keep Context scoped to the part of the tree that absolutely needs it for better performance!

 ## Questions

 Is useReducer a wrapper around useState?